-Notes to Condensed Consolidated Interim Financial Statements (unaudited) (continued) For the three months ended 31 March 2018 (in thousands of US dollars)
+Notes to Condensed Consolidated Interim Financial Statements (unaudited) (continued) (in thousands of US dollars)

 3 Segmental Reporting

 Geographical segments

 Management has determined the operating segments based on the reports reviewed by the Board of Directors that are used to make strategic decisions.
 Reports provided to the Board of Directors with respect to segment information are measured in a manner consistent with that of the condensed consolidated interim financial statements.
 The assets and liabilities are allocated based on the operations of the segment and for assets, the physical location of the asset.